cdapio/hydrator-plugins/core-plugins/docs/Deduplicate-batchaggregator.md

 Supported functions are `first`, `last`, `max`, and `min`.
 Note that only one pair of field and function is allowed.
 If this property is not set, one random record will be chosen from the group of 'duplicate' records.

-**numPartitions:** Number of partitions to use when grouping unique fields.
+**numPartitions:** An optional number of partitions to use when grouping unique fields.
 If not specified, the execution framework will decide on the number to use.

 Example